Drexel-Racing-Formula-SAE-EV/DREV-CAN/README.md

 * Creating a single class structure to interface with the CAN libraries
 	* Parent class for abstracted use with children classes for use of different drivers
 * Making a more robust example which includes more than a proof of concept
+* Go over the entire library and make sure that everything works as intended, because it is broken as of 11/12/2022

 ## Installation